80man/i-cmdb/README.md

-# i-cmdb
+# i-CMDB

-Lightweight, reusable, out-of-the-box CMDB that supports custom business models to suit different IT environments，
++ **Lightweight**, **Reusable**, **Out-Of-The-Box** CMDB that supports custom business models to suit different IT environments，

-Providing the REST Ful API and page components enables quick delivery of business capabilities to customize a variety of businesses
++ Providing the REST Ful API and page components enables quick delivery of business capabilities to customize a variety of businesses

-I'm back